Legal Advice

 Competition law can also serve as a strategic tool.
 If your business is affected by unfair conduct from competitors, suppliers, or customers, we help you design and implement an effective response, whether through negotiation, regulatory complaints, or litigation.

-Many jurisdictions are introducing new digital regulations targeting “digital gatekeepers” such as Google, Apple, Meta, and Amazon.
+Many jurisdictions are introducing new digital regulations targeting “digital gatekeepers”.
 Digital market rules can be enforced directly before national courts, even without prior regulatory action.
 If anti-competitive conduct is harming your business, we assist in determining the most effective course of action— whether that involves filing a complaint with the relevant authority or initiating court proceedings.
 We also help clients prepare for follow-on damages actions resulting from regulatory decisions.

 Abuse of Dominance

 We advise on unilateral conduct by dominant undertakings and represent clients in litigation and out-of-court proceedings.
-Our experience include:
+Our experience includes:

 Cooperation between Competitors